ZIP Codes: The wrong tool for determining tax rates

 Multiple taxing jurisdictions within a single ZIP code

 Even though sales tax rates are typically set at the state level, some states authorize county, city, or local taxing districts to set their own rates and rules.
 With so many jurisdictions generating rates, rules, and boundaries, sales tax compliance can be a nightmare for businesses.
 When businesses sell into new states, they must track even more rates, rules, and boundaries.
+As another example, consider Savannah, Georgia.

-Ted’s Fishing Gear sells tackle and rods out of a warehouse in Savannah, Georgia.
+Ted's Fishing Gear sells tackle and rods out of a warehouse in Savannah, Georgia.
 They ship to customers in several towns including Loganville, Georgia represented by ZIP code 30052.
 Using a fictitious address, let’s say employee Ted Jones enters this 30052 location into a generic look-up tool, which tells him the correct sales tax rate to charge Sam is 7%.
+This sales tax rate is incorrect.

 If Ted had availed himself of a look-up tool containing geolocation, such as salestax.avalara.com, he’d know that the correct rate to charge Sam is actually 6%.
 Zip code 30052 covers an area that includes four counties, each with a different sales tax rate.
 This is not uncommon.
 Unless the online tool you choose includes geolocation, you’re very likely to be given inaccurate information.